jeffleary00/AWare-Audio/README.md

 3. INSTALLATION

-    a.
-Download the ZIP archive of this repository.
+    - Download the ZIP archive of this repository.
-    b.
-Unzip the archive.
+    - Unzip the archive.

 4. RUNNING AWARE AUDIO